 Bo Concept Furniture store

-While you’re there, check out the store next door: Denmark’s biggest name in furniture branched out to Saigon and landed at Crescent Mall and Hai Ba Trung.
-If you are a fan of modern Nordic interior, this store, full of home furnishing essentials, is exactly what you are looking for.
-BoConcept offers high-quality chairs, tables and couches, all in that signature Danish style.
-Nice to know, BoConcept also has a branch in District 2, right next to Casa Nha.
+While you’re there, check out the store next door: Denmark’s biggest name in furniture BoConcept.
+You can also find BoConcept at Crescent Mall and Hai Ba Trung.
+If you are a fan of modern Nordic interior, this store, full of home furnishing essentials, is exactly what you are looking for: high-quality chairs, tables and couches, all in that signature Danish style.

 More great furniture shops in Saigon

 Affordability is a bit of a sliding scale here, but frankly, we love their high-end western style furniture.
 Interior store Casa Mia has several stylish sofas, tables and chairs on display and also offers some nice outdoor basic furniture.

 In district 3, we like to go to COTO, a furniture shop filled with cabinets, side tables, decor and prints.
 The style is leaning more to the contemporary side but they have accessories that will fit any design.
 Coto has a website in Vietnamese and English, but unfortunately, you can’t order directly from the site.

 Feeling Tropic is a interior store in Le Van Mien in District 2.
 It specializes in locally sourced outdoor furniture.
 Lovely to browse around for your sun loungers, lounge chairs, but also baskets and small tables.